jinq0123/LuaPbIntf/README.md

   See [issue](https://github.com/zhanjunxiong/luapb/issues/10).

 ## Build
+Init third_party dir first, see [thirdy_party/README.md](thirdy_party/README.md).
-Use VS2015 build/LuaPbIntf.sln, or build/Makefile.
+Then use VS2015 build/LuaPbIntf.sln or build/Makefile to build.
 Output lubpbintf.dll or lubpbintf.so is in build/bin.

 ## Run test